npars/django-bad-migrations/README.md

 # django-bad-migrations
-Demo project that shows django generating migrations for ever.
+Demo project that shows django generating migrations for ever in Django 1.9.6.

 # Running
 To see behaviour run: